YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 method show = logic.GT.plugins#show
 ```
 and whose default behaviour is the starightforward string conversion mentioned above.
 However, when there are too many repetitions of the constructor `S`, the
 _show_ function as redefined in the Logic module is no longer suitable.
-Our Peano Arithmetic library therefore offerred a second redefinition, converting
+Our Peano Arithmetic library therefore offers a further customized redefinition
+just for displaying logic Peano numbers, converting
 those values without free variables directly to Arabic numbers and those with free variables a sum between an Arabic number and the symbol `n`.
 The reader may
 redefine the _show_ function to behave in other ways, or to redefine other plugins by modifying the `GT.plugins` field.